 Learn more about an industry with huge growth potential

-These digital items are distinguishable from one another by a unique number.
-That number or serial number for NFTs is a token ID, which is stored on the blockchain.
-The serial number works in the same way as a barcode and the code corresponds to the information about that particular item: how it looks, its distinguishing attributes, the artist or organization that made it, and more.
+These digital items are distinguishable from one another by a unique serial number stored on a blockchain – their Token ID.
+The serial number works in the same way as a barcode, and the code corresponds to the information about that particular item: how it looks, its distinguishing attributes, the artist or organization that made it, and so on.

-While physical goods deemed valuable such as designer clothing or specialized machinery often come with a certificate of authenticity.
-NFTs are the certificates of authenticity because the creation process or smart contracts that made them are publicly available for you to view.
+While physical goods deemed valuable, such as designer clothing or specialized machinery, often come with a certificate of authenticity, NFTs have smart contracts to do that.
+The non-fungible tokens’ creation process is registered on a smart contract, made on a blockchain, that is publicly available for anyone to view.

-At DappRadar we track the NFT sector through the lens of a complete industry overview.
+At DappRadar, we track the NFT sector through the lens of a complete industry overview.
 Top sales, top collections, and NFT marketplace rankings offer users guidance in investment decisions.
-Using the video below gives a quick overview of the data available on DappRadar and how to use it to your advantage.
+You can find that information on our NFT page.
+You can also get an overview of the NFTs in your own wallet, or those in the wallets of your friends and idols.
+Check the video below to learn about the Portfolio on DappRadar.

 Users have regular opportunities to win NFTs as they are used as ‘sign up bait’ quite often during marketing campaigns.
 Furthermore, users can simply purchase NFT’s.
 CryptoKitties is an excellent example of this process with the added game mechanic of breeding new kitties to create a new hybrid kitty.